KaDarius/CourseMaterial-1/sql/modifiers.markdown

 * [Aliases](#aliases)

 ANSI SQL provides additional statement keywords that can be used in tandem with the four CRUD statements to modify the results.
+We've included several below, but there are a ton of other modifiers available in ANSI SQL.
+Check it out on [W3 Schools](https://www.w3schools.com/sql/default.asp).

 ## Operators